Amaztanweer/appointment-booking/README.md

 # Tata Steel Appointment Booking System

-A Flask-based web app to allow users to book appointments with employees at Tata Steel and for employees to manage those requests securely.
+A Flask-based web app to allow users to book appointments with employees and manage those requests securely.

 ## 🔥 Features